crocodile27/crocodile27/README.md

 - 🐻 Berkeley Electrical Engineer and Computer Science Major.
 - 👀 I’m interested in engineering cool devices and computational biology.
 - 🌱 I have a passion for sustainability and am addicted to coding.
-- 📫 How to reach me: anthea.jin.guo@gmail.com
+- 📫 How to reach me: antheaguo@berkeley.edu

 <!---
 crocodile27/crocodile27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.